paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-016-national-science-foundation.md

 **(b) Grant program**

-(1) **In general** — The Director of the Foundation shall award grants to eligible entities to research computer science education and computational thinking.
+(1) **In general** — The Director of the Foundation shall award grants to eligible entities to research computer science and cybersecurity education and computational thinking.

 (2) **Research** — The research described in paragraph (1) may include the development or adaptation, piloting or full implementation, and testing of—